 The city of Raqqa in Syria has become one of the most isolated places on earth.
-The population lives under the rule of the Islamic State, which made the city its de facto capital in early 2014.
-Since then, ISIS's oppressive rule has made life hellish for its inhabitants; they're banned from smoking or watching TV and have to follow strict dress codes, which—if defied—are punishable by lashing or death.
+The population lives under the rule of the so-called Islamic State (IS), which made the city its de-facto capital in early 2014.
+Since then, IS's oppressive rule has made life hellish for its inhabitants; they're banned from smoking or watching TV, and have to follow strict dress codes, which – if defied – are punishable by lashing or death.

-Raqqa Is Being Slaughtered Silently is one group documenting the atrocities, but many of its high-profile activists have fled the city for fear of their lives.
-ISIS heavily monitors information coming in and out of Raqqa and communicating with Western journalists is a death sentence, which makes it all the more remarkable that BBC correspondent Mike Thomson managed to make contact with someone who wanted to talk.
+Raqqa Is Being Slaughtered Silently is one group documenting the atrocities, but many of their high-profile activists have fled the city for fear of their lives.
+IS heavily monitors information coming in and out of Raqqa, and communicating with Western journalists is a death-sentence. which makes it all the more remarkable that BBC Correspondent Mike Thomson managed to make contact with someone who wanted to talk.

 Samer (not his real name) is a 24-year-old student living in Raqqa who wanted to tell the world his story, at huge risk to his own life.
-Over the past year, Thomson has received Samer's diaries through encrypted messages sent via a third country.
+Over the past year Mike has received Samer's diaries through encrypted messages sent via a third country.
 Translated by Nader Ibrahim, he describes a desperate and brutal situation.

-Samer is part of Al-Sharqiya 24, a small media-activist group.
-He participated in the initial uprising against President Bashar al Assad, before his home city fell to the Free Syrian Army and a group of extreme Islamists in March of 2013.
-Shortly after, strangers—as he puts it—under the banner of ISIS began appearing in the city and taking control.
-Samer stayed in Raqqa longer than most moderates but has now escaped.
-The publication of his diaries in a book edited by Thomson and published by Penguin, The Raqqa Diaries: Escape from 'Islamic State', makes him a high-profile target; they've been popular with activists still in Raqqa.
+Samer is part of Al-Sharqiya 24, a small media activist group.
+He participated in the initial uprising against President Assad, before his home city fell to the Free Syrian Army and a group of extreme Islamists in March of 2013.
+Shortly after, strangers – as he puts it – under the banner of IS began appearing in the city and taking control.
+Samer stayed in Raqqa longer than most moderates, but has now escaped.
+The publication of his diaries in a book edited by Thomson and published by Penguin, The Raqqa Diaries: Escape From 'Islamic State', makes him a high-profile target; they've been popular with activists still in Raqqa.

-I spoke with Thomson about Samer and his life under ISIS.
+I spoke with Mike Thomson about Samer and his life under IS.

 VICE: How did the you first contact Samer?

 Initially we recorded audio interviews for radio, but Samer and his friends felt the risk was too great.
 Each time we spoke they had to assemble incriminating audio equipment and take special precautions to avoid being tracked on the internet.
-They were also scared that ISIS, who claimed they had voice-recognition technology, could track them down.
+They were also scared that IS, who claimed they had voice recognition technology, could track them down.
 They didn't know if this was true, but understandably it was enough to make them worried.
 Samer then began sending his diaries.

-What do his diaries reveal about life under ISIS?
+What do his diaries reveal about life under IS?

 Samer has risked his life by writing these diaries.
 Did he explain why he was compelled to send them?